 Who will be using your product?
 Creating a persona

 During workshops, both teams concentrate on creating a product persona - a fictional user with some specified set of characteristics.
 It helps us in understanding who and why will be using our solution, so you don’t have to concentrate on dozens of people while thinking about your target audience.
-Conducting user research at a is a first step on the path to create adequate customer journeys.
+Conducting user research at a discovery phase stage is a first step on the path to create adequate customer journeys.

 What is usually taken into account while filling a persona template?